bmds-lab/Crackling/README.md

-2. Build the ISSL index
+2. Compile the ISSL indexer

     Compile the indexer first: